 Also note how in this living room, the walls, ceilings, and woodwork are all painted in the same soft grey.
 A great tip for making rooms feel larger and loftier.

-12. Make use of awkward spaces
+13. Make use of awkward spaces with built-ins

 In small living rooms you need to make the most of every square inch, so don't waste awkward nooks and alcoves, put them to work, and build something into these spaces.